-Chief Office, 40, Pall Mall, London+
+Chief Office, 40, Pall Mall, London.

--Chief Office, 40, Fall Mall, London.
-Fully subscribed capital of £250,000, by upwards of 1000 Shareholders, whose names and addresses are published with the Prospectus, guaranterizer thereby most extensive influence and undoubted acceptonsibility.
+Fully subscribed capital of £250,000, by upwards of 1000 Shareholders, whose names and addresses are published with the Prospectus, guaranteeing thereby most extensive influence and undoubted responsibility.
 The system adopted by this Association presents unusual advantages to every class of life assurers and annuitants.

 Loans are granted on personal or other securities, in con-nexion with Life Assurance.
-Applications for Prospectuses, Forms of Proposal, Agencies, and all other information respecting the general business of the and all other information respecting the general business of the Association, are requested to be made to
+Applications for Prospectuses, Forms of Proposal, Agencies, and all other information respecting the general business of the Association, are requested to be made to